This is the second article in a two-part series on private mobile networks. Part one is about knowing your acronyms.

 But it has CISOs and other cybersecurity professionals worried.
 And for good reason, too.

-That’s because as more data is captured on more mobile devices and shared over those networks, the number of potential vulnerabilities expands.
-Not only that, cyberattacks continue to become more innovative, more automated and more “defense-aware.”
+That’s because as more data is captured on more mobile devices and shared over networks, the number of potential vulnerabilities expands.
+Meanwhile, cyberattacks grow more innovative, automated and “defense-aware.”
 That puts added pressure on organizations to further harden their rapidly expanding private mobile network infrastructure.

 Whatever technology is used to build and run your private mobile networks—4G/LTE or 5G—your journey to pervasive mobility is guaranteed to be a wild ride.
-There will be exciting benefits, like dramatic increases in performance, reliability and connections.
-But there also will be anxious moments when security professionals try to properly secure all those new mobile endpoints along the private mobile network.
+There will be exciting benefits in performance, reliability and connections.
+But there also will be anxiety, when security professionals try to secure all those new mobile endpoints along the private mobile network.

 It is cybersecurity readiness and preparation—more than concerns about spectrum availability, rollout timeframes and consistent latency—that has the greatest potential to shape the deployment and operation of next-generation private mobile networks.